genneko/website-source/content/playing-with-bsd/system/learning-notes-on-jails.md

 In this regard, VNET jails look simpler to me.
 So I gave it a try despite the fact that they require custom kernel with VIMAGE feature enabled (I completely got used to using binary updates with GENERIC kernel and almost forgot the time when I always rebuilt kernel to slim it down).

+_GOOD NEWS!
+(2018-12-14)
+VIMAGE is enabled by default on FreeBSD 12.0.
+If you are using the version, you don't have to recompile your kernel._

 ### Installing and Updating FreeBSD Source
 #### From Distribution Tarball